Huhuere/ParaCalib/README.md

-# ParaCalib

-Semantically calibrated paralinguistic modeling for speech-based depression detection.
+# ParaCalib: Semantically Calibrated Paralinguistic Modeling for Depression Detection

 ParaCalib uses an audio-language model (ALM) captioner to generate contextualized vocal descriptions from speech.
 An LLM-based Paralinguistic State Extractor (PSE) then maps these descriptions into structured **SC-Para** states.
 Finally, an attention-based multiple instance learning (MIL) classifier aggregates utterance-level SC-Para vectors into a subject-level representation for binary depression classification.